json-event-sourcing/pincette-json-streams/docs/telemetry.md

 |part|The name of the application part that is counted, followed by the subpart in it.
 The suffix depends on the kind of part.
 For a stream the whole name will be either `<part>.in` of `<part>.out`.
 A merge will have `<part>.merged`.
 A join has the parts `<part>.left.in`, `<part>.right.in`, `<part>.left.out` and `<part>.right.out`.
 The latter two represent the sides at which the matches happen.
 Aggregates have the parts `<part>.command.<command>`, `<part>.event.<command>` and `<part>.invalid-command.<command>`.|
 |profile.frame.type|This is always `json-streams`.|
 |profile.frame.version|The JSON Streams version.|

+The number of times an application is started and stopped is captured by the observable counters `json_streams.starts` and `json_streams.stops`.
+The above attributes are also applied, except `part`.

 ## Traces